Roger-505/doom_nexys/README.md

 A buildable original Linux-x11 version will hopefully kept to be able to test things locally a bit easier.

+- WARNING: The steps detailed ahead might download up to 30GB of data into your host.
+  To make sure the installation does not cause any problems in the future, make sure you have at least 60GB of free memory on your disk.

 ## Features

 - Playable Doom Shareware version